charmfinance/options-protocol/README.md

 Charm Finance is a protocol for decentralized options

+It uses an LS-LMSR cost function for pricing.
+It acts like token bonding curve, letting users buy and sell options from the contract

+At expiration, the settlement price is fetched from a Uniswap v2 oracle.
+Users can them redeem their options for the settlement value

+This repo also includes an ERC20 governance token and a staking rewards pool

 ### Repo

 The main contract is `OptionsMarketMaker.sol`.
 This contains methods `buy` and `sell` that let users mint/burn options.
 Calling `settle` after expiration fetches the settlement price from the oracle and users can call `redeem` to redeem their options for the settlement value.